PHPExpertsInc/Laravel57-env-polyfill/README.md

 [![TravisCI](https://travis-ci.org/phpexpertsinc/Laravel57-env-polyfill.svg?branch=master)](https://travis-ci.org/phpexpertsinc/Laravel57-env-polyfill)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/4055759a290cbc797f5f/test_coverage)](https://codeclimate.com/github/phpexpertsinc/Laravel57-env-polyfill/test_coverage)

+## Benefits

+* Works with *any* package, even non-Laravel ones (it was my secondary reason)
+* You no longer have to fear Laravel just going one day "Oops!
+We're not going to read from the environment anymore!
+Too bad!" on a non-major release.

+## Backstory

 With the introduction of Laravel 5.8, they broke the essential `env()` function by changing it from reading from/writing to environment variables to only using the global `$_SERVER` array, which is totally useless in console-based apps.